eXp Revenue Share Program Explained and Profit Share Model Comparison

-As eXp Realty is first and foremost a real estate company that shares its revenue with its agents, it can’t very well pay revenue on agents that are not transacting.
+As eXp Realty is first and foremost a real estate company sharing its revenue with its agents, it can’t very well pay revenue on agents that are not transacting.
 As a company, it encourages its agents to refer other transacting agents to continue growing the company.

 To ensure this is done in a fair and equitable manner, only agents who transact or produce can be counted as FLQA’s.
 It’s really simple.
 Once an agent settles their first transaction, they will be counted automatically as an FLQA for the next 6 months.
 After this time, an agent will need to close or settle at least two transactions every 6 months or generate a minimum total of $5,000 GCI every 6 months to be counted as an FLQA.

 These are very achievable production goals.
 If an agent in your First Tier does not reach these minimum production goals to be counted as an FLQA, they will be counted as an FLA only as per the eXp revenue share chart.

-The Revenue Share charts provide a good idea of how the program works in Australia, and hopefully, it makes a bit more sense.
+The eXp revenue share chart provides a good idea of how the program works in Australia, and hopefully, it makes a bit more sense.

-So let's apply it to some real-life scenarios to show you how you can start to bring another income stream into your business through earning Revenue Share.
+So let's apply it to some real-life scenarios to show you how you can start to bring another income stream into your business through revenue sharing.

 Take, for example, an agent who attracts five agents to eXp, and let's assume it took them five years.
-Therefore, they successfully attract one agent on average per year to eXp.
+Therefore, they successfully attract one agent on average per year to the company.

 We want to use this example as it is incredibly passive, and without even trying, almost anyone could achieve this just by going about their everyday business.
 This example can also apply to agents who may be new to the industry or working part-time.